mbagg4152/protein-flavonoid-thesis-project/README.md

 ---
 ## Project Structure
 - `pfpy` main folder
-- `pfpy/projects/original:` contains the code from when Jordan Wilson was developing
+- `pfpy/projects/original:` contains the code from when Jordan Wilson was developing.
-- `pfpy/projects/current:` current code
+- `pfpy/projects/current:` current code.
-- `pfpy/projects/current/flavonoid:` code (and related files) for flavonoid prediction
+- `pfpy/projects/current/flavonoid:` code (and related files) for flavonoid prediction.
-	- `/fjson:` JSON files required by flavonoid project
+	- `/fjson:` JSON files required by flavonoid project.
-	- `/flib:` library files used only in flavonoid project
+	- `/flib:` library files used only in flavonoid project.
-	- `/data:` output data folder
+	- `/data:` output data folder.
-		- `/Chemical_Data:` contains the files for the list of plants predicted per flavonoid
+		- `/Chemical_Data:` contains the files for the list of plants predicted per flavonoid.
-		- `/FASTA_Data:` contains FASTA EC number data
+		- `/FASTA_Data:` contains FASTA EC number data.
-		- `/Gene_Data:` contains the data pulled from KEGG for each plant pathway
+		- `/Gene_Data:` contains the data pulled from KEGG for each plant pathway.

-- `pfpy/projects/current/protein:` code for the protein-flavonoid interaction project
+- `pfpy/projects/current/protein:` code for the protein-flavonoid interaction project.
-	- `/images:`output directory for the images of the
+	- `/images:`output directory for the images of the protein rings as planes.
-	- `/pdb-test-files:`
+	- `/pdb-test-files:`specific PDB files of interest to be tested.
 	- `/plib:`
 	- `/prjson:` contains the JSON files needed for the protein project.